What is Gordon Growth Model?

 Gordon growth model although simple to understand, is based on a number of critical assumptions thus has its own limitations.
 However, the model can be used for stable Companies having a history of dividend payments and future growth.
 For more unpredictable Companies, the multistage model could be used by taking into account some more realistic assumptions.

 This has been a guide to the Gordon Growth Model.
 Here we look at the two types of valuation models – stable growth and multi-stage models along with its assumptions, practical examples and applications.
-Also, discussed are the advantages and disadvantages of using such a model to value a firm.
 You may also have a look at related articles on Valuation –